tweag/FawltyDeps/docs/DesignDoc.md

 The previous section focused on mapping imports to dependencies.
 That can be a useful exercise if the goal is to automatically generate a Python project’s dependencies (e.g. the requirements.txt file).
 The goal of this project however is to check if the declared dependencies match the used imports.

 Mapping dependencies to imports is conceptually more aligned with that goal.
 And while that can still be easily reconstructed from any full PyPI import to dependency mapping, having a full mapping is unnecessary.
-Given a set of dependencies, by downloading and unpacking each library, as described in the previous section, it’s possible to obtain the import names (from e.g the top-level or the dist-info directories) in an on-demand fashion.
+Given a set of declared dependencies, by downloading and unpacking each library, as described in the previous section, it’s possible to obtain the import names (from e.g the top-level or the dist-info directories) in an on-demand fashion.
 Only dependencies declared in the project are downloaded and unpacked.
 The test would then become to verify that the mapped dependencies form a superset of extracted imports.

 This solution has the advantage of not being limited to PyPI libraries.
 Like the online mapping discussed above, however, it also requires access to the repositories of the project’s dependencies (e.g. PyPI, Github, ..)